thawkin3/office-competition-ranking/README.md

 ## Cloning the repo
 If you'd like to clone this repo and run this app on your own server, go ahead!
 After cloning the repo you'll need to do the following:
 - `npm install` to get all the Node modules
+- create a MongoDB database
+- create a `users` collection and a `games` collection within that database
 - create an `.env` file to store your SESSION_SECRET and your DB_CONNECTION
-- create a MongoDB database called `officeCompetitionRankingDB`
-- create a `users` collection and a `games` collection within that database

 ## Feature requests and bug reports
 If you've found a bug or would like to request a feature, please file an issue on this repo.
 PRs are welcome!